“Everything has beauty if you look close enough, even slime mould”

 I also love nature…..a lot!
 Particularly plants, trees, the ocean, clouds, blue skies, octopus, fish, fungi, lychen, moss, rocks, shells, nudibranchs and seahorses to name a few, in fact all sea life, plants, reptiles, birds, insects, animals, so pretty much everything, even microscopic slime moulds (yes I know its weird).
 Everything has beauty if you look close enough, even slime mould.

 My first love was nature!
-I was born in The New Forest (UK) and spent my early years climbing trees, examining bugs and exploring the ancient forest through the gate at the end of my garden.
+I was born in The New Forest, Hampshire (UK) and spent my early years climbing trees, examining bugs and exploring the ancient forest through the gate at the end of my garden.

 My second great love was drawing!
 At first it was cartoons and psychedelic patterns adorning my bedroom walls.
 After life took me on a journey from working in London to backpacking in faraway places I went full circle and moved back to Hampshire with my own family.
 It was then as I drew pictures for my young children to colour that my creative curiosity was reignited and my drawing style developed.